scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

         .single.apply()
     }

-we can write it as below.
-Notice that it has also become simpler as passing binding variables by `#bindByName` being no longer there.
+we can alternatively write as below.
+It is much simpler now because we don't need to pass named variables by using `#bindByName` any more.

     def create(name: String, birthday: Option[LocalTime])(implicit session: DBSesion): Member = {
       val id = sql"insert into members (name, birthday) values (${name}, ${birthday})"